WinstonFassett/bolt-ai-react-voice-notes/ISSUES.md

 - CLicking agent title should open edit.

 - We NEED to capture recording lengths and do it CORRECTLY!!
 Undefined lengths break playback progress bar!

+Need to add a theme toggle to settings.
+3 way. defaults to browser pref.

+Library header still gets weird gray bg in light when dropdown open.

+Pause is not working?
+Keeps rolling the clock.
+Still no way to cancel recording.
+Getting old.

+On light theme, note detail is still dark (no!).
+Though text picks up correct fg color.

+Agents looks better!

+Headers of Agents and Library and Settings are different.
+All have diff heights.
+Add buttons in headers of Library and Agents have diff colored icons.
+Agents plus is dark, looks worse.
+Dialog to add agent is good except primary action button text is dark and looks bad.

+also dialogs need to not underlap the tab bar.

+Settings is so so.
+Provider stuff is still dark when it shouldn't be.
+Remove that test button. provider connected info card is off. seems styled for dark. should do both. for rows of provider card:
+ 1: title, type, api key partial, spacer, delete button
+ 2: model info, spacer, last validated

+ Transcription model picker is still dark.
+ Data management subsections are still dark. debug info still dark.

+ still waiting to see sticky section headers in settings and in library.